 Do we still need customer service on the phone?

-Personal customer service: real interaction makes all the difference
+Personal customer service: real interaction makes the difference

 Fast and effective problem solving